vinayakarannil/Face_Recognition/README.md

 |   │───IMG2
 |   |   ....
 ```
 2. Align the faces using MTCNN or dllib.
 Please use the scripts available in lib/src/align.
-For this project i aligned faces using MTCNN.(Please have a look at https://github.com/davidsandberg/facenet/wiki/Validate-on-lfw#4-align-the-lfw-dataset if you need any clarifications)
+For this project i aligned faces using MTCNN.(Please have a look at [aligning faces](https://github.com/davidsandberg/facenet/wiki/Validate-on-lfw#4-align-the-lfw-dataset) if you need any clarifications)
-3. Download pre-trained weights from https://drive.google.com/open?id=1R77HmFADxe87GmoLwzfgMu_HY0IhcyBz ,extract and keep it in lib/src/ckpt folder (for detailed info about availabe weights: https://github.com/davidsandberg/facenet#pre-trained-models)
+3. Download pre-trained weights from [pre-trained-wight](https://drive.google.com/open?id=1R77HmFADxe87GmoLwzfgMu_HY0IhcyBz) ,extract and keep it in lib/src/ckpt folder (for detailed info about availabe weights: [available-weights](https://github.com/davidsandberg/facenet#pre-trained-models))
 4. Create face embeddings using pre-trained facenet model.
-Run the below scripts by changing the folder paths.(edit paths in lines starting from https://github.com/vinayakkailas/face_recognition/blob/49ed6e80a4205e6a8fa1a18dbdc8976d4be29535/lib/src/create_face_embeddings.py#L49)
+Run the below scripts by changing the folder paths.(edit paths in [lines](https://github.com/vinayakkailas/face_recognition/blob/49ed6e80a4205e6a8fa1a18dbdc8976d4be29535/lib/src/create_face_embeddings.py#L49))
 ```
   python lib/src/create_face_embeddings.py
  ```